sooryaprakash31/AutomationScripts/README.md

    Have you ever been worried about wishing someone at midnight?
 This script automates the process so that you can chill.

 ## 4. TakeABreak <br>
- Input your work interval and this script will notify you when it's break time.
+ Input your work interval and this script will notify you when it's break time and goes one step further by suspending your screen.